Keyfactor/f5-bigiq-rest-orchestrator/readme_source.md

 **Custom Fields Tab**

+- **Deploy Certificate to Linked Big IP on Renewal** - optional - This setting determines you wish to deploy renewed certificates (Management-Add jobs with Overwrite selected) to all linked Big IP devices.
+Linked devices are determined by looking at all of the client-ssl profiles that reference the renewed certificate that have an associated virtual server linked to a Big IP device.
+An "immediate" deployment is then scheduled within F5 Big IQ for each linked Big IP device.
+  - **Name**=DeployCertificateOnRenewal
+  - **Display Name**=Deploy Certificate to Linked Big IP on Renewal
+  - **Type**=Bool
+  - **Default Value**={client preference}
+  - **Depends on**=unchecked
+  - **Required**=unchecked

 - **Ignore SSL Warning** - optional - If you use a self signed certificate for the F5 Big IQ portal, you will need add this Custom Field and set the value to True on the managed certificate store.
   - **Name**=IgnoreSSLWarning
   - **Display Name**=Ignore SSL Warning